gbv/beaconspec/beacon.md

 Constructed source URI and target URI MUST be syntactically valid.
 Applications MUST ignore links with invalid URIs and SHOULD give a warning.
-Note that annotation tokens are always ignored if the `message` meta field does not contain the sequence `{annotation}`.
+Note that annotation tokens are always ignored if the `MESSAGE` meta field does not contain the sequence `{annotation}`.
 Applications SHOULD give a warning in this case.